 If you have a sensitive nose you´ll mind the smell in those months as well.
 Well, does Venice really smell?
 I am not sure if it is just a myth or if it is true but it is said, that it smells bad when the canals are drained.

-I visited Venice in May/June and I assume it was a perfect time to enjoy this incredible Italian place.
+I visited Venice in May/June and at the end of September and I assume it was a perfect time to enjoy this incredible Italian place.